 OUR PROGRAM

-The Black and Latino Tech initiative is a Pre-Accelerator Program developed and sponsored by The Center for Urban Entrepreneurship and Economic Development at Rutgers Business School and in collaboration with strategic partners of the broader entrepreneurial ecosystem.
-The mission is to provide Black and Latino startup entrepreneurs with educational training, coaching, mentorship, networking, potential funding, and connection to resources and experts.
+The Black and Latino Tech Initiative for Cofounders is a program developed and sponsored by The Center for Urban Entrepreneurship and Economic Development at Rutgers Business School and in collaboration with strategic partners of the broader entrepreneurial ecosystem.
+The mission is to provide Black and Latino individuals with tech backgrounds with educational training, coaching, mentorship, networking, potential funding, and connection to resources and experts.

-The program focuses on mentoring startup founders in order to increase the probability of securing admission into an accelerator and/or obtaining seed funding.
+The program focuses on mentoring tech founders in order to increase the probability of securing admission into an accelerator and/or obtain seed funding while matching with cofounders.

 APPLY